PL4VK0/InventoryManager/README.md

-this is the erm of my project (not all of the tables have been implemented yet) '*' - primary key
+this is the erd of my project (not all of the tables have been implemented yet) '*' - primary key
 '_' - foreign key